suggap

 Plot

-Happy Gilmore is a short-tempered, unsuccessful ice hockey player who lacks skills other than fighting and a powerful slapshot he learned from his late father.
+Happy Gilmore is a short-tempered, unsuccessful ice hockey player whose only skills are fighting and a powerful slapshot he learned from his late father.
+His inability to skate limits his professional prospects.
 After yet another failed tryout, Happy learns that his grandmother owes the IRS $270,000 in back taxes; she has 90 days to pay off the debt or face foreclosure on her house.
-Happy sends his grandmother to live in a retirement home, where its residents are mistreated, until he can pay the debt.
+Happy sends his grandmother to a retirement home, where residents are secretly mistreated, until he can pay the debt.